Welcome to Edmonton City Centre!

 Our Top Tourism Picks!

-Edmonton City Centre is located in the heart of the downtown core and we are walking distance away from many of Edmonton’s prime attractions and festivals.
-Once you are done shopping, why not check out what Edmonton has to offer?
-Below are some suggestions that you can take in this winter.
+Edmonton City Centre is located in the heart of the downtown core and we are walking distance away from many of Edmonton’s prime attractions.
+Once you are done shopping, why not check out what else Edmonton has to offer?
+Below are some suggestions that you can take in.